 Part One.
 The Luciferian Doctrine

-Lucifer is a Latin word that means light bearer.
+Lucifer is a Latin word that means” light bearer.”
 It comes to us by way of the Hebrew phrase, heylel ben shachar, found in the Hebrew version of Isaiah 14:12, where it refers to Satan.
 Heylel means shining one, and was translated into Latin as Lucifer.
 Ben shachar means son of the dawn.

 In 2 Cor.
 11:14 Paul said that Satan masquerades as an angel of light.
 This tells us that in appearing as Lucifer, Satan is not revealing his true nature, but merely the counterfeit facade he uses to deceive mankind.

-Experts say the Luciferian doctrine is a radical revaluation of humanity’s ageless adversary, Satan, and have called it the ultimate inversion of good and evil.
-There are many variations of this doctrine, but they all boil down to the claim that Lucifer is actually the champion of mankind, desperately trying to bring mankind through his final phase of evolution, the spiritual one.
+Experts say the Luciferian doctrine is a radical re-imaging of humanity’s ageless adversary, Satan, and have called it the ultimate inversion of good and evil.
+There are many variations of this doctrine, but they all boil down to the claim that Lucifer is actually the champion of mankind, desperately trying to bring mankind through his final phase of evolution, the spiritual phase.
 This is when humans will become as gods, like the Serpent promised Adam and Eve, and will finally be able to live in peace and harmony in the utopian environment mankind has dreamed of since the fall.